K-Sai-Rajesh/learningstatus/README.old.md

 			unshift()

 			splice(1,2,'','')  // 1 specifies the index from where the items to be added or removed, 2 specifies no. of items to be removed from 1 index

+Tensile Strength of corn Starch
+		:	4.48 to 8.14 MPa

+Tensile Strength of Wood
+		:	70 to 140MPa

+Tensile Strength of plywood
+		:	27.6 - 34.5 MPa